-Criteria JORC Code explanation Commentary to geological structure • If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
-No sampling bias is expected at this stage.
-There has been no historical drilling on this target.
-Sample security The measures taken to ensure sample security.
-Sunstone sampling procedures indicate individual samples were given due attention.
-Sample security was managed through sealed individual samples and sealed bags of multiple samples for secure delivery to the laboratory by permanent staff of the joint venture.
-MS Analytical is an internationally accredited laboratory that has all its internal procedures heavily scrutinised in order to maintain their accreditation.
+Criteria JORC Code explanation Commentary MS Analytical is an internationally accredited laboratory that has all its internal procedures heavily scrutinised in order to maintain their accreditation.
 MS Analytical is accredited to ISO/IEC 17025 2005 Accredited Methods.
 Audits or reviews The results of any audits or reviews of sampling techniques and data.
-Sunstone's (and previously Cornerstone's) sampling techniques and data have been audited multiple times by independent mining consultants during various project assessments.
+Sunstone's sampling techniques and data have been audited multiple times by independent mining consultants during various project assessments.
 These audits have concluded that the sampling techniques and data management are to industry standards.
 All historical data has been validated to the best degree possible and migrated into a database.